andymass/andymass.github.io/index.md

 landing: true
 ---

-I am a Ph.D. candidate in the [School of Electrical and Computer Engineering][1] at the [Georgia Institute of Technology][2] advised by [Mark Davenport][3].
+I received my Ph.D. from the [School of Electrical and Computer Engineering][1] at the [Georgia Institute of Technology][2] advised by [Mark Davenport][3].